 Bran Castle information

-Opposite the former customs house are some remains of the old defensive wall, which divided Transylvania from Wallachia (best viewed from the soldiers’ watchtower in the castle).
-On the southern side of the wall is an endearingly petite stone chapel, built in 1940 in memory of Queen Marie.
-The church, now boarded up, is a copy of a church in the queen’s palace grounds in Balchik, Bulgaria (formerly southern Dobrogea).
+On the southern side of the castle wall is a small chapel built in 1940 in memory of the queen.
+The church is a copy of another church in the queen’s palace grounds in Balchik, Bulgaria (formerly part of Romania).
 A memorial tomb where the queen’s heart lies has been carved in the mountain, on the north side of the wall.